Learn the Benefits of Chip and Pin Technology

 How It Works

-Chip-and-PIN cards overcome the need for workers to check that the signature matches the one displayed on the card.
-This is because the POS device can detect electronically if the customer has given a correct PIN.
+hip-and-PIN cards eliminate the need for store employees to verify that a signature matches the one on the card.
+The POS device can electronically confirm that the customer has entered the correct PIN.
+This streamlines transactions and reduces human error.
+It also increases the overall security of each purchase.

 Chip-and-PIN cards reduce the risk of credit card fraud.
 To use a stolen chip-and-PIN card, would-be thieves would need to know the PIN of the cardholder.
 This is complicated further by a cardholder quickly changing the card’s PIN after learning that their credit card has been misplaced or stolen.